 The Sourdough Trail

 JOIN US FOR A NEW MULTI DAY TRAVERSE THIS COMING SUMMER: The SourDough trail….A Spectacular Kootenay Classic .
-3 days /2 nights of casual hiking along a high elevation , grassy ridgeline, overflowing with wildflowers, camp beside alpine lakes, while … Continue reading
+4 days /3 nights of back country hiking along a high elevation , ridgeline, overflowing with wildflowers.
+Camp beside alpine lakes, while … Continue reading

 Thank you Mount Carlyle and Backcountry Skiing Canada!